-Polly Apfelbaum, solo exhibition Polly Apfelbaum: Waiting for the UFOs (a space between a landscape and a bunch of flowers), curated by Jonathan Watkins, at Ikon Gallery, Birmingham, UK.
+Polly Apfelbaum solo exhibition Polly Apfelbaum: Waiting for the UFOs (a space between a landscape and a bunch of flowers) curated by Jonathan Watkins, at Ikon Gallery, Birmingham, United Kingdom.

 Ikon’s Autumn exhibition of new work by New York-based artist Polly Appelbaum will exemplify an art practice that places emphasis on the essential quality of materials, especially colour and texture, whilst asserting the importance of popular culture and craft activity.
 Her use of various fabrics – stained and dyed – and more recently glazed ceramics, is beguiling and refreshing in its offerings of simple pleasures.
 In this way, she subtly assumes a political, and feminist, position, challenging pomposity, notions of entitlement and hierarchies in cultural practice – against “high” fine art – to suggest an egalitarianism in society across the board.